 In 2017, the City provided \$7.43 million in Housing Mitigation Funds, plus \$600,000 in HOME funds to Benner Plaza, a 66-unit affordable housing development, which includes a 23-unit set aside for the formerly homeless and/or families at-risk of homelessness.
-Additionally, in 2020, the City awarded \$26 million in local Housing Mitigation Funds to three affordable housing developments (Block 15, Sonora Court and Orchard Gardens), all of which will have units set-aside for the Extremely Low Income population - and one of which is applying for the County of Santa Clara Measure A Funds, a local housing bond (Orchard Gardens).
+Additionally, in 2020, the City awarded \$26 million in local Housing Mitigation Funds to three affordable housing developments (Block 15, Sonora Court and Orchard Gardens), all of which will have units set-aside for the Extremely Low-Income population - and two of which have received County of Santa Clara Measure A Funds and will have Permanent Supportive Housing Units available.
+Lastly, in regards to affordable housing investments - the City released a Request for Proposals in July 2022, which included \$16 million in additional funding to qualified developers for the acquisition, development and or rehabilitation of affordable housing.